|Scientific name||Dichanthium sericeum||Common name(s)||Queensland Bluegrass

 Silky Blue Grass

 Queensland Bluegrass is a leafy upright tufted perennial grass.
 It also has a strong capacity to root at nodes and to spread laterally by this method.
 The stems and leaves have a distinctive blue-green appearance.
 It flowers in summer and the seed heads are similar in appearance to Redgrass and have a distinctive silky feel.
 There are very hairy junctions on the stem of the inflorescence.

 |Tolerance||Moderate frost tolerance

 High grazing tolerance

-The seed is supplied in floret and pelletised forms.
+The seed is supplied in florets or with vermiculite.
 The seed will germinate only under warm conditions.
 Seed can be sown from spring to early autumn.
 Late autumn seedlings can be damaged by frost.
-Sow seed on or close to the surgace (approximately mm and no deeper than 10mm) and keep the soil moist.
-Seed sown on the surgace may dry out and not germinate.
+Sow seed on or close to the surface (approximately no deeper than 5 mm) and keep the soil moist.
+Seed sown on the surface may dry out and not germinate.

 Sow at a rate of 5 to 10 kg per hectare for revegetation